Natchuuuu/day-night/README.md

 Choose the color for the day/night skybox/fog.
 Please keep in mind that the dynamic skybox option overrides the Day Color when the 117 HD plugin is enabled.

->Use Dynamic Sky
+>Use Dynamic Daytime Sky

 If checked, use the dynamic 117HD sky for daytime when possible.
-Otherwise uses your day color.
+Uses your custom sky color when disabled.